joelbarba/jb-copy/README.md

 On the left column you can select the subfolders to be excluded on the copy (Select them and press "Enter" to check/uncheck them).<br/>

+**Start Copy** → It will prompt a confirmation, and then start the copy process.

 **Analyze Directory** → If you select this option (with Enter), a it runs full scan of the original folder, as it would do with the copy, to scan all the files and subfolders that will be copied, but no copy is done.
 On the bottom you'll see the stats of the original folder that will be copied.

+**Show Hidden Files** → Just shows/hides the hidden files (.xxx) on the 2nd and 3rd column.
+These files are always copied, regardless they are shown or not.

 ![Screenshot of a sample view of a note edit](./samples/jb-copy-full.gif)